-In the history of the NBA there have only been four people who have been able to score a quadruple-double.
+In the history of the NBA, there have only been four people who have been able to score a quadruple-double.
 And one man has had the opportunity to join that club multiple times.
 That person is “The Dream,” Hakeem Olajuwon.
-On this date in 1990 the superstar capped off a strong month of March with the quadruple-double.
-And for the sneakerheads he would be the athlete to complete the task while rocking L.A.
-Gear.
+On this date, in 1990 the superstar capped off a strong month of March with the quadruple-double.
+And for the sneakerheads Hakeem Olajuwon’s Quadruple-Double came while rocking a classic pair of L.A.
+Gear sneakers.

-While Olajuwon’s quadruple-double was impressive, if the NBA didn’t null an assist from a prior game, he would have two quadruple-double’s under his belt.
+While Olajuwon’s quadruple-double was impressive, if the NBA didn’t nullify an assist from a prior game, he would have two quadruple-doubles under his belt.
 But it still an amazing feat whatever way you look at it.
 An interesting fact from the record game is that came against another member of the quadruple-double club, Alvin Robertson.
-After Hakeem the Admiral was able to do it, but no one has accomplished it since then.
+After Hakeem, the Admiral was able to do it, but no one has accomplished it since then.
 So the question is who’s next?